-Continued misbehaviour, or a concerning behaviour that does not follow our principles outlined at the start of this policy, will result in the child losing some time from their next playtime / Golden Time.
+Continued misbehaviour will result in the child losing some time from their next playtime / Golden Time.
 For Y2-Y6 a 'Think Sheet' is to be completed in consultation with a teacher, for younger children a discussion with a teacher is to take place using the Think Sheet as a guide.
 Misbehaviour during playtime will result in the child standing next to a member of staff who is on duty to reflect on their behaviour and calm down before returning to play.
-The class teacher is to be informed of this at the end of play and a Think Sheet is to be completed by children as above during their next playtime or Golden Time at the discretion of the teacher.
+The class teacher is to be informed of this at the end of play and a Think Sheet is to be completed by children as above during their next playtime or Golden Time.